SparkPost/pizza-bot/README.md

 ### Local Tunneling

 Don't worry too much about how this works, but tools like `ngrok` and `localtunnel` will let you access endpoints on your local server from anywhere on the Internet by creating an HTTP Proxy.
 These tools will give you a URL, and all HTTP requests to that URL will be routed to your machine.
-It's like magic (and that's ok!). :magicwand:
+It's like magic (and that's ok!).

 This is useful because Slack will need to send HTTP requests to the Slack App running on your machine.